In this section

 read the disclaimer

-The development of this nursing guideline was coordinated by Tara Doyle, CNS, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
-Updated August 2016.
+The development of this nursing guideline was coordinated by Emily Dam, RN/RM, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
+Updated May 2020.